 Almost everyone who visits Death Valley visits a huge house called Scotty’s Castle.
 The building design is Spanish, with high thick walls to provide protection from the fierce heat.
 The main building is very large.
 It was built in nineteen twenty-nine in one of the few areas of the Valley that has water.

 The castle is named for Walter Scott, called Scotty by his friends.
 He was a gold miner.
 He told everyone that he built the house with money he made from his gold mine.
 Many people believed him.
 But it was not really the truth.
 Scotty was not a very honest man.
 Some years earlier, he had asked several people to invest in a gold mine he had in Death Valley.
 One of the men he asked to invest was a businessman from Chicago, Illinois named Albert Johnson.

-Mr. Johnson invested in Scotty's mine.
-In 1905, he traveled to Death Valley to see the mine.
-Scotty put Mr. Johnson on a horse and took him far into the mountains.
-Many people believe that while they were on this trip, Scotty told Mr. Johnson the truth: There was no mine.
+Mister Johnson invested in Scotty’s mine.
+In nineteen-oh-five, he traveled to Death Valley to see the mine.
+Scotty put Mister Johnson on a horse and took him far into the mountains.
+Many people believe that while they were on this trip, Scotty told Mister Johnson the truth: There was no mine.
 There was no gold.

-Albert Johnson lived another 30 years -- many more years than the doctors thought he would.
-Some years before he died, in 1948, Albert Johnson signed documents that said Walter Scott could live in the house until he died.
-Scotty died in 1954.
+Albert Johnson lived another thirty years -- many more years than the doctors thought he would.
+Some years before he died, in nineteen forty-eight, Albert Johnson signed documents that said Walter Scott could live in the house until he died.
+Scotty died in nineteen fifty-four.
 He is buried on a small hill near the house.